As QAnon grew, Facebook and Twitter missed years of warning signs about the conspiracy’s violent nature

 Baseless and bizarre claims

 At QAnon’s core are baseless allegations that Democratic officials and Hollywood celebrities engaged in unconscionable crimes, including raping and eating children, while seeking to subvert the Constitution.
-Trump, the conspiracy holds, is quietly battling these evils.
+Trump, the conspiracy theory holds, is quietly battling these evils.

 The “Q” of QAnon is supposedly a high-level government official privy to these secrets because of a top-secret security clearance.
 The shadowy figure speaks only on the site 8kun, a successor to the now-closed 8chan, but the information for years spread almost instantly across mainstream social media platforms, powered by those analyzing Q’s pronouncements.